-I am pleased to report that the previously announced spin-off (which we refer to as the "Spin-Off") by Biohaven Pharmaceutical Holding Company Ltd., which we refer to as "RemainCo," of its Biohaven Research Ltd. subsidiary is expected to become effective on [I], 2022.
-Biohaven Research Ltd., which we refer to as "SpinCo," is a BVI business company limited by shares incorporated under the laws of the British Virgin Islands ("BVI").
-After [I], 2022, SpinCo's initial clinical stage development programs will be focused on multiple novel mechanistic platforms including Kv7 ion channel activators, glutamate modulation, myeloperoxidase (which we refer to as "MPO") inhibition and myostatin inhibition.
+I am pleased to report that the previously announced spin-off (which we refer to as the "Spin-Off") by Biohaven Pharmaceutical Holding Company Ltd., which we refer to as "RemainCo," of its Biohaven Ltd. subsidiary is expected to become effective early in the fourth quarter of 2022, subject to the satisfaction or waiver of the conditions described in this information statement.
+Biohaven Ltd., which we refer to as "SpinCo," is a BVI business company limited by shares incorporated under the laws of the British Virgin Islands ("BVI").
+After completion of the Spin-Off, SpinCo's initial clinical stage development programs will be focused on multiple novel mechanistic platforms including Kv7 ion channel activators, glutamate modulation, myeloperoxidase (which we refer to as "MPO") inhibition and myostatin inhibition.
 In addition to these clinical stage assets, the company will also own several preclinical product candidates and certain corporate infrastructure currently owned by RemainCo, through a series of internal restructuring transactions to be effected by RemainCo prior to the distribution of SpinCo common shares (which we refer to as "Distribution"), as described in this information statement.
 SpinCo's common shares, no par value, which we refer to as "common shares" will be listed on the New York Stock Exchange under the symbol "BHVN."
-As described in this information statement, the Distribution is subject to the satisfaction or waiver by RemainCo and SpinCo of certain conditions, including fulfillment or waiver of the conditions precedent in the Agreement and Plan of Merger, dated as of May 9, 2022, (which we refer to as "Merger Sub") and in the Separation and Distribution Agreement, dated as of May 9, 2022 (which we refer to as the "Distribution Agreement"), by and between SpinCo and RemainCo.
-The Merger Agreement provides for the acquisition by Pfizer of RemainCo through the merger of Merger Sub with and into RemainCo (which we refer to as the "Merger").
+As described in this information statement, the Distribution is subject to the satisfaction or waiver by RemainCo and SpinCo of certain conditions, including fulfillment or waiver of the conditions precedent in the Agreement and Plan of Merger, dated as of May 9, 2022, (which we refer to as the "Merger Agreement") by and among RemainCo, Pfizer Inc. (which we refer to as "Pfizer") and a wholly owned subsidiary of Pfizer (which we refer to as "Merger Sub") and in the Separation and Distribution Agreement, dated as of May 9, 2022 (which we refer to as the "Distribution Agreement"), by and between SpinCo and RemainCo.
+The Merger Agreement provides for the acquisition by Pfizer of Re

-Holders of record of RemainCo's common shares as of the close of business, New York City time, on [I], 2022, which will be the record date, will receive one SpinCo common share for every two RemainCo common shares held.
+Holders of record of RemainCo's common shares as of the close of business, New York City time, on September 26, 2022, which will be the record date, will receive one SpinCo common share for every two RemainCo common shares held.
 No action is required on your part to receive your SpinCo common shares.
 You will not be required either to pay anything for the new shares or to surrender any RemainCo common shares.